 3. Eligibility for exchange subsidies

-If the student is a dependent on the parents’ tax return, the parents’ income is included when the subsidy eligibility determination is made.
+If the student is a dependent on the parents’ tax return, the parents’ income is included when the eligibility determination is made for premium subsidies or Medicaid.
 But students who file their own taxes may qualify for significant subsidies if they’re on a limited income.
 Or they may qualify for Medicaid if they’re in a state that has expanded Medicaid.

 4. Maternity care